/

 Strategy two: use buffer zones to protect transitions

 One of the underappreciated obstacles to deep work is the transition into it.
 You do not sit down and immediately enter a state of deep focus.
-There is a ramp-up period - a few minutes where your mind is still processing the last thing you were doing, still settling into the new task.
+There is a ramp-up period, a few minutes where your mind is still processing the last thing you were doing, still settling into the new task.
 If you schedule a deep work block immediately after a meeting or a burst of email, you lose the first ten to fifteen minutes just arriving mentally.

 A timeline day planner is useful here, because it lets you see the shape of your day and build in these transitions deliberately.
 When your tasks and notes sit together on flexible daily pages, you can spot the moments where a buffer is needed - the gap between a morning of calls and an afternoon of writing, or the space between wrapping up one project and starting the next.
 Without that visibility, buffers get compressed or eliminated, and the deep work session starts with a mind still tangled in whatever came before.